RafaelTakata0105/Tarea3_PCD/README.md

 ]
 ```

+##### GET with id

+Returns just the body of the user that matches the id, if it does not find the id, it gives an error.

 ##### POST

 Creates a new user given the body and the parameters.
 It only accepts email types and unique values there.
 So it will not accept a duplicate in email.
 Remember to follow the structure.